Blog » Blockchain » Pros and Cons of Blockchain Technology: An Ultimate Guide

 This means that the data stored on the blockchain is accurate and cannot be altered once it is added to the ledger.
 This is achieved through the use of a robust consensus process and cryptographic techniques that ensure the security and integrity of the data.
 Additionally, the use of a unique hash identifier for each block of data can help to maintain the integrity of the information on the blockchain.
 Overall, the high level of integrity of blockchain technology can make it a reliable and trustworthy platform for storing and managing data.

 Blockchain transactions are logged in a public ledger that anyone on the internet can access.
-Everyone can see how much money is in the wallet, but no one can tell who the owner is.
+Everyone can see how much money is in the wallet, but no can tell who the owner is.
 A wallet may be connected to a person or a group.
-Transparency is a huge advantage of blockchain technology.
+Transparency is a huge advantage of blockchain technology while maintaining sufficient privacy.

 Another characteristic of blockchain technology is that it allows for the storage of data in an immutable manner, meaning that the data cannot be changed or deleted once it has been added to the ledger.
 This is achieved through the use of cryptographic techniques, such as hashing, which creates a unique identifier for each block of data.